FrancisCalizo/JavaScript30/readme.md

 My completed projects for Wes Bos' JavaScript30 Course.
-- Each file that says "STARTER" is my completed program.
+- Each file that says <strong>START</strong> is my completed program.
-- Each file that says "FINISHED" is the solution (never used until I complete project, only to check differences in code).
+- Each file that says <strong>FINISHED</strong> is the solution (never used until I complete project, only to check differences in code).

 ![](https://javascript30.com/images/JS3-social-share.png)